-Traditionally, gremolata is a mixture of parsley, garlic and lemon zest, chopped by hand.
+Traditionally, gremolata is chopped by hand.
 If I’m making a small batch, enough for one dinner, this is the preferred method.

 Chopping everything by hand allows you to control the texture of the parsley and garlic a bit better than a machine.
 All you need is a sharp chef’s knife and a cutting board.

 If you are making a big batch of this gremolata recipe, the food processor makes quick work of it.
 Back in my restaurant and catering days, this was the way we made it.